 Ravenswood retail centre will enjoy a mix of boutique retail shops as well as national brand retailers.
-Retail leasing opportunities are available now.
+Retail leasing opportunities are available now and a copy of the Leasing Information Memorandum is available to download here.
 Enquire about retail leasing.

 A New World supermarket, a BP Connect service station with Wild Bean Cafe and a McDonald’s restaurant will be just some of the recognised national brands that have committed to being part of the new development.